dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 We didn't have internet at home.

 So after school, I'd walk down to the cybercafe near our house, hand the man behind the counter a ten-rupee note (twenty when I felt rich), plug in my pendrive, and start scraping.
 Wikipedia pages, programming tutorials, conference talks, PDFs — whatever caught my eye that week.
 I never actually watched anything inside the cafe; I was greedy with the bandwidth.
-The real treat was carrying it all home and going through it slowly at the family desktop in Gurgaon, where my younger brother [Mehtab](https://blog.mzfr.me/) — Guddu — would come visit during his school holidays and we'd sit there hunched together, learning whatever we could.
+The real treat was carrying it all home and going through it slowly at the family desktop, where my younger brother [Mehtab](https://blog.mzfr.me/) — Guddu — would come visit during his school holidays and we'd sit there hunched together, learning whatever we could.

 ![Me and Guddu at that desk, August 2010](/images/Shadab-Mehtab-20100812.jpg)